Paul Kiongera: Early career

 Kiongera began his career in the Kenyan Premier League, where he played for Kenya Commercial Bank SC from 2010 to 2012, before joining Gor Mahia.
 At Kenya Commercial Bank SC he managed to score 18 goals in 32 appearances, In 2012 season he scored his first hat trick of the season against Oserian Football Club.
 In the same year he scored the fastest goal in the league under 32 seconds against Posta Rangers Football Club at City Stadium.

 Gor Mahia

 After an impressive run at Kenya Commercial Bank SC, he got an offer to join Gor Mahia, one of the biggest clubs in Kenyan Premier League on a one-year loan deal.
 Under coach Zdravko Logarušić he managed to score 7 goals at the club, 4 in the league in 21 appearances, 2 in the CAF Champions League against Anse Réunion FC of Seychelles and one goal in the Charity Cup.
 He also won the Kenyan Premier League Trophy the same year with Gor Mahia.
-It is during this period that Borussia Mönchengladbach had contacted the Kenya national team "Harambee Stars" head coach Adel Amrouche having an interest for the player for him to travel to Germany for trials, but he got injured prior to travelling.
+It is during this period that Borussia Mönchengladbach contacted the Kenya national team "Harambee Stars" head coach Adel Amrouche having an interest for the player for him to travel to Germany for trials, but he got injured prior to travelling.